EMD SD70 series: SD70ACC

 The SD70ACC is the latest rebuild in Norfolk Southern's DC to AC program.
 It has the new EMD safety cab, similar to the SD70ACe cab, but with the “teardrop windshield”, much like the SD70ACe-T4.
 The SD70ACC has been rebuilt with AC traction motors, an AAR-style control stand, an electrical cabinet with Mitsubishi electronics, a new main alternator, and additional weight to increase the maximum weight to 432000 lb.
 The SD70ACC is rated at 4,500 horsepower (3,355.649 kilowatts), has a fuel capacity of 4900 USgal, and has dynamic braking, cab signals, and LSL (Locomotive Speed Limiter).
+The first locomotive was released to service in November 2018.